 I was amazed at how warm and cozy the rooms felt, and several even had incredible stone fireplaces to keep the spaces warm.

-The model trains were a hit with young kids who loved watching the variety of different trains that ran on the imaginative Christmas-themed tracks.
+The model trains were a hit with my young kids, who loved watching the variety of different trains that ran on the imaginative Christmas-themed tracks.
 Christmas Magic included one large display that featured close to a dozen different trains, as well as another small track area in the same room with Santa.

 Speaking of Santa, he was a nice surprise to see during our visit.
 While he didn’t spend a ton of time with the kids, he did invite them to sit on his lap, and you were welcome to take your own photos at no charge.